kiedtl/branch/README.md

 Life can be boring

 ### License
-- This program is licensed under the ISC License.
+- This program is licensed under the MIT License.
 - See `LICENSE.md` for more information.